alissa-huskey/python-class/docs/lessons/syntax.md

 {{ row }}

-Assign multiple variables at once by putting the same number of variables on the left of the equals sign as values on the right, seperated by commas.
+Assign multiple variables at once by putting the same number of variables on the left of the equals sign as values on the right, separated by commas.

 Syntax: \
 {samp}`NAME1, NAME2... = VAL1, VAL2...`